jakewies/jakewiesler.com/content/blog/compound-components-basics.md

 stylesheet: "post.css"
 ---

-> This post is meant to guide the reader through a working example on [CodeSandbox](https://codesandbox.io/s/ykxo1n7nwx).
+> This post is meant to guide you through a working example on [CodeSandbox](https://codesandbox.io/s/ykxo1n7nwx).
 I recommend following along on a desktop. 👾

 At the end of 2017 [Kent C. Dodds](https://twitter.com/kentcdodds) released a fantastic set of videos called _Advanced React Component Patterns_ on [egghead.io](https://egghead.io/courses/advanced-react-component-patterns).
 In them he spent some time discussing an idea termed **compound components**.